slecrom/ENS_HTS_2025/docs/Usefultips.md

 Here are some useful command lines you may need to work on ENS local computer and the IFB-core Cluster during the practical.

-You can find more detailed information and video tutorial on [IFB-core Cluster Documentation](https://ifb-elixirfr.gitlab.io/cluster/doc/).
+You can find more detailed information on [IFB-core Cluster Documentation](https://ifb-elixirfr.gitlab.io/cluster/doc/).

 ***
 ## How to download/upload your data from the cluster